 Tracy has been representing clients for more than twenty years in a broad range of environmental, health, and safety matters.
 She is nationally recognized for her strategic representation of businesses that manufacture and market chemicals, pesticides, biocides, and other highly regulated products.
+Tracy is a member of the firm’s Management Committee.

 - Develops strategies for evaluating and defending “embattled” products, including strategies for managing regulatory, public policy, communications, and litigation risks.